Stolz/laravel-html-tidy/README.md

 	// Attach to a controller route
 	Route::get('another/url', array('after' => 'html-tidy', 'uses' => 'Controller@method'));

-	// Attach to a collection of routes Route::group(array('after' => 'html-tidy'), function() {
+	// Attach to a group of routes Route::group(array('after' => 'html-tidy'), function() {
 		Route::get('foo', 'Controller@method1');
 		Route::get('bar', 'Controller@method2');
 	});

+If you want the filter to be available as a global filter add it to the `$after` attribute of your `app/Providers/FilterServiceProvider.php` file:

+	protected $after = [
+		'Stolz\Filters\HtmlTidy\Filter@globalFilter',
+	];

+Now all your responses whose content type is `text/html`  will be parsed without you having to attach the filter to any route.

 ## Configuration